Best Gear for Fishing Below Dams (2026)

 |---|---|---|---|---|

-My do-everything rod for the tailrace.
+$50-$80 · 4.7/5 gradeA do-everything rod for the tailrace.
 The Tiger Elite has the backbone to stop a 40-pound blue cat in current and the forgiveness to land white bass on the same trip without ripping the hook.
-Clear tip section is the magic — you see the bite before you feel it, which matters when the current loads the rod constantly.
-I have three of these and they outlast every "premium" rod I've owned.
+The clear tip section is the standout feature, showing the bite before you feel it, which matters when the current loads the rod constantly.
+Owner reviews consistently report these outlasting pricier rods.

 - Genuinely versatile across species